worldline/angular-training/docs/src/en/tooling.md

 ```

 Pressing *F5* will have opened your app in a new browser window and enabled debugging features in VSCode.
 To verify that, please add a breakpoint in the app component and launch a debug session.
 The debugger should break on your breakpoint.
-In case you already had an instance running on port 4200, VSCode will offer to start this new isntance on a different port.
+In case you already had an instance running on port 4200, VSCode will offer to start this new instance on a different port.
 Either stop the previous instance or accept VSCode's proposition.

 ![debug vscode](../assets/vscode-breakpoint.png)